BASE Jumping Course in Twin Falls, Idaho

 Large Landing Area

 Twin Falls has developed into one of the most BASE-friendly cities in the United States, with jumpers visiting from around the world each year.
+The town itself has a real love for jumpers.

 Together these factors make Twin Falls one of the best places to begin structured BASE training.